cryptimeleon/cryptimeleon.github.io/docs/representations.md

 As you can see, we have one group element from each of the groups making up the bilinear group.
 Therefore, each group element needs the corresponding group as a restorer.

-In the example on field restorers, we stored the group directly and could therefore refer to it in the restorer string.
+In the example on restorer fields, we stored the group directly and could therefore refer to it in the restorer string.
 Here, the groups are stored within the bilinear group and accessible via the `getGX()` methods provided by the `BilinearGroup` interface.
 To make it easier to access these, the restorer string supports a method notation which gives a method for the `ReprUtil` class to call during deserialization.